milvus-io/milvus/docs/design_docs/index_design.md

 `assignTaskLoop` is used to assign index construction tasks.
 There is a timer here to traverse the MetaTable regularly to filter out the tasks that need to be allocated, including unallocated tasks and tasks that have been failed due to indexNode crash.
 Then sort according to the version size of each task, and assign tasks with a smaller version first.
-The purpose is to prevent certain special tasks from occupying resources all the time and always fail to execute successfully.
+The purpose is to prevent certain special tasks from occupying resources all the time and always failing to execute successfully.
 When a task is assigned, its corresponding Version is increased by one.
 Then send the task to IndexNode for execution, and update the index status in the MetaTable.